augustincalin/LogViewer/README.md

 Also don't forget to start the filebeat service on this image: `service filebeat start`

 After that you can use kibana to define an index and see the data: http://localhost:5601.
+##### Elasticsearch analyzers
+In order to search as you type you have to execute first `curl -XDELETE "localhost:9200/INDEX_NAME?pretty"` and then `curl -XPUT 'localhost:9200/INDEX_NAME?pretty' -H 'Content-Type: application/json' --data-binary '@PATH_TO_FILE'`.
+Instead of INDEX_NAME you have to use the actual index names; instead of PATH_TO_FILE use the path to /es/artefacts/analyzer.curl: asw_log, iis_log, sql_log, win_log and asa_log.
+After the indexes are created by beats, run `curl -XPUT 'localhost:9200/INDEX_NAME/_mapping/TYPE_NAME?pretty' -H 'Content-Type: application/json' --data-binary '@PATH_TO_FILE'`

 #### Usefull commands
 - `docker exec -it container_name` bash to connect to the container with the name _container_name_